su2-r/su2-r/README.md

-## Hi there 👋

 <!--
 **su2-r/su2-r** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: -->

+Hi there

+This repository highlights my technical skills in data science, particularly as applied to healthcare challenges.

-- 🔭 I'm a clinical data scientist and also a medical doctor.
+I am a clinical data scientist with a background in medicine and pharmaceutical trials.

-- 🌱 Passionate about the potential of data science to transform medicine.

-- 👯 I'm committed to bridging the gap between domain knowledge of medicine and machine learning.
-I'm constantly exploring new data science techniques to leverage my clinical expertise.

-- 📫Learn more about me at "https://"
+I'm passionate about applying my medical expertise to the field of data science.
+I'm continually learning and growing, aiming to bridge the gap between human empathy and machine intelligence. ❤️🤖

+While this repository focuses on my technical skills, I invite you to visit my website at http://__________ to learn more about my broader skillset and career journey.

+Thank you!